 SALACIA Side Effects & Safety

+Salacia is POSSIBLY SAFE when taken by mouth, short-term.
 Single doses of salacia can be consumed safely in doses up to 1000 mg.
 Consuming salacia tea with food seems to be safe for most people for up to three months.
-But there isn't enough information to know if salacia is safe when used for long periods of time.
+There isn't enough information to know if salacia is safe when used for long periods of time.

 Salacia can cause uncomfortable side effects such as gas, belching, pain in the abdomen, nausea, and diarrhea in some people.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of salacia during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking salacia if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.